layla4321/BIS15W2024_Group14/exploratory_analysis/Exploratory-Data-Analysis.md

 ## ℹ Use `spec()` to retrieve the full column specification for this data.
 ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.
 ```

-First, we look at our dataset and look for null or NA values.
+**First, we look at the structure of our dataset and look for null or NA values.**

 ```r
 glimpse(dataset)